-The internalization of this judgment is starkly evident when parents equate obesity with behavioral or moral failings.
-Hod, 43, father of an eight-year-old boy with obesity/overweight, explicitly links weight to a lack of willpower, stating: "In my view, obesity is a kind of weakness, like smoking or alcoholism or gambling.
-A failure to stop the urge for food."
-This perspective suggests that the body is seen as a direct reflection of one's internal control.
-This moralizing gaze extends into the occupational landscape, where the "obese body" becomes a liability for success and a reason for professional marginalization, Hod emphasized:
+The internalization of this judgment was starkly evident when parents equated obesity with behavioral or moral failings.
+Hod, aged 43 and father to an 8-year-old boy, explicitly linked weight to a lack of willpower, stating: “In my view, obesity is a kind of weakness, like smoking or alcoholism or gambling.
+A failure to stop the urge for food.”
+This perspective suggests that the body is seen as a direct reflection of one’s internal control.
+This moralizing gaze extends into the occupational landscape, where the “obese body” becomes a liability for success and a reason for professional marginalization.
+As Hod emphasized,

-"It doesn’t look good when a person is obese.
+It doesn’t look good when a person is obese.
 Connotations immediately pop up: lack of success, junk food, self-abandonment, distrust, lack of health.
 It automatically dismisses the person in the eyes of others...
-In a job interview, like an un-ironed shirt, an unpleasant smell or messy hair, obesity can also disqualify.
-They see a large stomach, creates a strong first impression.
-Even if you are good, that appearance might disqualify you".
+In a job interview, like an unironed shirt, an unpleasant smell or messy hair, obesity can also disqualify [you as a candidate].
+They see a large stomach, [it] creates a strong first impression.
+Even if you are [right for the job], that appearance might disqualify you.

-According to Hod, this bias creates a glass ceiling where professional advancement is reserved for those who fit the thin ideal: "Those who advanced and were respected were not obese.
+According to Hod, this bias creates a glass ceiling where professional advancement is reserved for those who fit the thin ideal: “Those who advanced and were respected were not obese.
 They were mostly fit, thin, healthy people.
-The obese ones remained in basic positions."
+The obese ones remained in basic positions.”

 For other participants, the stigma is felt as a practical and social barrier that reinforces a sense of exclusion.
-Another parents, Maya, age 44, a mother to a seven years old girl, reflects on the daily humiliation of the large body in social spaces and the constant pressure of social expectations:
+Maya, aged 44 and mother to a 7-year-old girl, reflected on the daily humiliation of having her own large body in social spaces, and the constant pressure of social expectations:

-"The barrier is society... when you come to work and want to sit on a chair and there is no room for your butt, it's not very comfortable.
-Or when you are sitting at a restaurant with people around you and you have a craving for food and you eat without limits, while everyone else around is controlling their eating, it's not very comfortable.
-These are things, you know, people eventually notice".
+The barrier is society... when you come to work and want to sit on a chair and there is no room for your butt, it’s not very comfortable.
+Or when you are sitting at a restaurant with people around you and you have a craving for food and you eat without limits, while everyone else around [you] is controlling their eating, it’s not very comfortable.
+These are things, you know, people eventually notice.

 This external gaze often leads to profound self-criticism and a perceived gap between internal identity and external reality.
-Maya describes how she internalized this "ugly and fat" image, leading her to extreme measures like surgery:

-"I have always been self-critical...
+Maya described how she internalized this “ugly and fat” image, which led her to extreme measures including surgery: “I have always been self-critical...
 I underwent a tummy tuck surgery because of this...
 I think my self-confidence was very low...
-In my eyes, I was ugly and fat, and I never appreciated myself enough".
+In my eyes, I was ugly and fat, and I never appreciated myself enough.”

-Another parent, Tani, 36 years old mother of a seven years old girl, echoes this sentiment, describing a "critical and judgmental society" that even permeates medical encounters, where weight becomes an exclusionary criterion for care: "Every doctor he went to... would tell him: 'First lose weight.
-Then come talk to me'.
+Tani, aged 36 and mother to a 7-year-old girl, echoed this sentiment, describing a “critical and judgmental society” that even permeates medical encounters, where weight becomes an exclusionary criterion for care: “Every doctor he went to... would tell him: ‘First lose weight.
+Then come talk to me.’”
 This constant pressure translates into fear for the next generation.
-Tani expresses a deep anxiety that her child will face the same social humiliation: "What I’m really afraid of is the future.
-That she’ll be hurt by other kids, by the outside world, that the comments will come from classmates".
-Crucially, this fear often transforms into a sense of personal parental responsibility: "Sometimes I think that if my child ends up overweight, maybe they’ll see it as my failure".
+Tani expressed a deep anxiety that her child would face the same social humiliation: “What I’m really afraid of is the future.
+That she’ll be hurt by other kids, by the outside world, that the comments will come from classmates.”
+Crucially, this fear often transforms into a sense of personal parental responsibility: “Sometimes I think that if my child ends up overweight, maybe they’ll see it as my failure.”

-Another mother, Lora, 41, mother of an eight-year-old girl, highlights how pervasive and damaging the language of stigma has become, even in digital spaces:
+Lora, aged 41 and mother to an 8-year-old girl, highlighted how pervasive and damaging the language of stigma has become, even in digital spaces: